 Is this likely to continue?
 I don’t know, any macro forecasts are just speculation, in my opinion.
 But the US has a huge deficit and wants to gradually inflate away the troublesome debt.
-This means a weak dollar increase earnings, and if it happens, shareholders can expect a small windfall.
+This means a weak dollar increases earnings, and if it happens, shareholders can expect a small windfall.

 Reasons not to own Philip Morris

 Except for ethical reasons, I suspect a lot of shareholders invest because of the high and stable dividend.
-This might result in shareholders who are mostly concerned of receiving the dividend and not think like business owners.
+This might result in shareholders who are mostly concerned about receiving the dividend and not think like business owners.

 PMI targets EPS growth at 8% until 2022, a very ambitious goal.
 If they achieve this, coupled with the current 6.5% dividend yield, we can expect 14.5% returns, without considering any multiple expansion.
 However, I’m more cautious and expect future long-term EPS growth to be much lower, probably an annual return of about 9-13% over a decade.
-I believe this is a conservative estimate, and besides I expect the market as a whole to return less.
+I believe this is a conservative estimate, and besides, I expect the market as a whole to return less.